mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - Its base entity is a file system
 - The file system is accessed via "mount targets" that are placed in subnets inside a VPC and have an IP address.
 - The file system is "mounted" on Linux instances. (**important:** EFS is current only supported in Linux)
-- File system are accessbible fro ma VPC or from on-premises locations via a VPN or Direct Connect.
+- File system are accessbible from a VPC or from on-premises locations via a VPN or Direct Connect.

 EFS has two performance modes: